stefanopieri/planning_pddl/README.md

 Some areas of this project could be explored more in depth.
 Future developments could concern:
-- solving instances with a larger grid
+- solving instances with larger grids
 - evaluating correlation between the grid size and the quality metrics
-- comparing performance of more planners
+- comparing the performance of more planners
-- changing the existing rules of the domain
+- changing the existing domain rules
-- adding other rules to the domain
+- adding other domain rules

 ## References
 ... work in progress...